hpe-storage/scod/docs/cosi_driver/deployment.md

         - Add custom actions for the policy: `CreateBucket`, `DeleteBucket`, `PutBucketTagging`.
     * To create the user, refer to the [HPE documentation](https://support.hpe.com/hpesc/docDisplay?docId=sd00004219en_us&page=objstr_users_create_dscc.html) for this purpose and select the access policy created in the previous step.
         - Save the user name and password.
 These will be used as the S3 access key and S3 secret key respectively in the COSI secret.
-2. To create the HPE Green Lake API client ID and secret, refer to the following [HPE documentation](https://developer.hpe.com/blog/api-console-for-data-services-cloud-console/).
+2. To create the HPE Green Lake API client ID and secret, refer to the following [HPE documentation](https://support.hpe.com/hpesc/public/docDisplay?docId=a00120892en_us&page=GUID-23E6EE78-AAB7-472C-8D16-7169938BE628.html).
+3. To locate the DSCC zone FQDN:
+    * Log into HPE Data Services Cloud Console.
+    * On the _Services_ page, click _My Services_ to view all services available in your workspace.
+    * Select the service that your HPE Alletra Storage MP X 10000 device is assigned to and click _Launch_.
+    * After the service is launched, save the value of the URL from the browser.
+E.g.: `https://console-us1.data.cloud.hpe.com`.
+    * After dropping the prefix `https://console-`, the DSCC zone FQDN value to be used in the `Secret` should have the following format: `us1.data.cloud.hpe.com`.
+    * Supported DSCC instance FQDNs as of January 2025 are:
+        - us1.data.cloud.hpe.com
+        - jp1.data.cloud.hpe.com
+        - eu1.data.cloud.hpe.com
+        - uk1.data.cloud.hpe.com
-3. To locate the S3 endpoint:
+4. To locate the S3 endpoint:
-    * Log into Data Services Cloud Console.
+    * Log into HPE Data Services Cloud Console.
+    * Launch the service that your HPE Alletra Storage MP X 10000 device is assigned to.
     * Select _Data Ops Manager_.
     * From the menu on the left, select _Systems_.
 From the list click on the name of the system you want to use for COSI operations.
     * Click on the _Networking_ tab.
 Under the _Frontend Network_ section, save the value of the _Network DNS Subdomains_ field.
     * The S3 endpoint can be constructed from the _Network DNS Subdomains_ value by using the format: `http://<Network DNS Subdomains>`.
-4. To locate the DSCC zone and cluster serial number of the HPE Alletra Storage MP X10000 system, refer to the [HPE documentation](https://support.hpe.com/hpesc/public/docDisplay?docId=a00120892en_us&page=GUID-616CE4D4-C31A-4BFE-8F41-887C2B0B9046.html).
+5. To locate the cluster serial number of the HPE Alletra Storage MP X10000 system, refer to the following [HPE documentation](https://support.hpe.com/hpesc/public/docDisplay?docId=a00120892en_us&page=GUID-616CE4D4-C31A-4BFE-8F41-887C2B0B9046.html).

 !!! tip
     In a real world scenario it's more practical to name the `Secret` something that makes sense for the organization.
 It could be the hostname of the backend or the role it carries; i.e., "hpe-alletra-sanjose-prod".